COVID-19 Tests That Are Supposed To Be Free Can Ring Up Surprising Charges

 The Families First Coronavirus Response Act requires private insurers to pay for certain services and items related to testing at no cost to the patient.
 A second piece of legislation, known as the CARES Act, expanded the number of tests and services insurers must cover at no cost.
 The latter law also requires health plans to reimburse out-of-network providers for their services.
 However, there are gaps in these federal protections that may expose patients to unexpected medical bills.

-The guidelines state that insurers are required to cover the cost of an appointment without cost sharing only if the doctor orders or administers a COVID-19 test.
-Even if the patient shows symptoms and receives other care related to the novel virus, without a test the patient may be on the hook for the cost of the visit, said Sabrina Corlette, a research professor and co-director of the Center on Health Insurance Reforms at Georgetown University.
+The guidelines state that insurers are required to cover an appointment without cost sharing only if the doctor orders or administers a COVID-19 test.
+Even if the patient shows symptoms and receives other care related to the novel virus, without a test, the patient may be on the hook for the cost of the visit, said Sabrina Corlette, a research professor and co-director of the Center on Health Insurance Reforms at Georgetown University.

 "They're getting a battery of other tests," said Corlette.
 "But because there's not enough [COVID-19] tests, they can't get this protection."